TwilioDevEd/video-access-token-server-java/README.md

-# IP Messaging Quickstart for Java
+# Video Quickstart for Java

 This application should give you a ready-made starting point for writing your own video chatting apps with Twilio Video.
 Before we begin, we need to collect